Healthdirect Free Australian health advice you can count on.

 How is blepharitis treated?

-Your doctor may prescribe medicine to treat blepharitis.
-There are also things you can do at home to relieve your symptoms.
+If your doctor has diagnosed blepharitis, there are things you can do at home to relieve your symptoms.
+Your doctor may also prescribe medicine to treat blepharitis.

 Medicines

-If your doctor suspects an infection, they may prescribe medicines such as:
+If your doctor suspects an infection, they may prescribe an antibiotic ointment.
+Antibiotic tablets or liquid may help in severe cases.

-They may also recommend lubricating ointments to treat dry eyes, and occasionally corticosteroid ointments, if other medicines don't work.
+They may also recommend lubricating drops or ointments to treat dry eyes.

 Can blepharitis be prevented?